mpv-player/mpv/DOCS/man/en/options.rst

     search for video segments from other files, and will also ignore any chapter order specified for the main file.

+--no-osd-bar, --osd-bar
+    Disable display of the OSD bar.
+This will make some things (like seeking) use OSD text messages instead of the bar.

+    You can configure this on a per-command basis in input.conf using ``osd-`` prefixes, see ``Input command prefixes``.
+If you want to disable the OSD completely, use ``--osd-level=0``.

 --osd-bar-align-x=<-1..1>
     Position of the OSD bar. -1 is far left, 0 is centered, 1 is far right.